 2016’s Anti has a reputation for being Rihanna’s first completely successful album release, but this isn’t entirely fair.
 While it’s true that Rihanna’s albums have a seriously uneven track record due to her insanely busy release schedule prior to 2014 (she was basically releasing an album every single year for most of her career), she did have a couple of fairly consistent and coherent albums prior to Anti, and 2009’s Rated R was one of them.

 For the very few of you who might need reminding, Rihanna’s entire public life at the time was revolving around a scandal where her then-boyfriend, fellow R&B singer Chris Brown, put her in the hospital.
-I am well aware that, by now, that scandal was already yesterday’s news four years ago, but I am seriously considering adapting my album reviews into a book on Pop music in the 2010s, and that incident did have a great deal of impact on the music of that period, so bear with me.
+I am well aware that, by now, that scandal was already yesterday’s news four years ago, but its impact on the music of that period created a ripple effect that it still being felt today, so bear with me.

 Rated R was conceived as a kind of vague Concept Album through which Rihanna could directly address what happened to her, and even if Rihanna isn’t really a singer-songwriter, she seems to have found the means to select songs that conveyed her emotions on the subject.
 The lyrics on the album tended to be rather opaque and confusing (although that might well have been a deliberate choice), but their mix of bittersweet love ballads like “Crazy, Stupid Love” and “Photographs” and the violent imagery on songs like”Russian Roulette” and “Fire Bomb” was certainly possible to interpret if one knew about her circumstances.